 About Lomiko Metals Inc.

-Lomiko Metals has a new vision and a new strategy in new energy.
-Lomiko represents a company with a purpose: a people-first company where we can manifest a world of abundant renewable energy with Canadian and Quebec critical minerals for a solution in North America.
-Our goal is to create a new energy future in Canada where we will grow the critical minerals workforce, become a valued partner and neighbour with the communities in which we operate, and provide a secure and responsibly sourced supply of critical minerals.
-Lomiko is ECOLOGO certified.
+Lomiko has a new vision and a new strategy in new energy.
+Lomiko represents a company with purpose: a people-first company where it can manifest a world of abundant renewable energy with Canadian and Quebec critical minerals for a solution in North America.
+Its goal is to create a new energy future in Canada where the company will expand the critical mineral work force, become a valued partner and neighbour with the communities in which it operates, and provide a secure and responsibly sourced supply of critical minerals.

 We seek Safe Harbor.

 © 2023 Canjex Publishing Ltd. All rights reserved.